- Kieran Darcy, ESPNNewYork.com

 Porter had plenty of help Monday.
 Junior guard Markel Starks, who averaged 7.1 points per game as a sophomore, scored a game-high 23, shooting 9-for-14 from the field.
 Sophomore forward Greg Whittington chipped in 13.

-“I think this team trusts each other, and they trust what we’re doing,” said Thompson.
-“A couple of nights ago it was D’Vauntes (Smith-Rivera), tonight Markel scored points, and tomorrow night it may be someone different.
+“I think this team trusts each other, and they trust what we’re doing,” Thompson said.
+“A couple of nights ago it was D’Vauntes [Smith-Rivera], tonight Markel scored points, and tomorrow night it may be someone different.
 This is an unselfish group.”

 It’s also a group with zero McDonald’s high school All-Americans.
-UCLA has three from last year’s McDonald’s game alone.
+UCLA has three from last season’s McDonald’s game alone.

 But Georgetown will be the team facing top-ranked Indiana on Tuesday.